mhamzahashim/zbloggingx/content/posts/best-freelance-websites-for-beginners.md

 ## Popular Skills on Freelancing Websites

-**Search Engine Optimization ([SEO](https://zblogging.com/what-is-search-engine-optimization/)**): It is a highly data-driven methodology of strategies and tactics, used to increase the number of visitors to a website by following the guidelines of search engines.
+**Search Engine Optimization ([SEO](https://zblogging.com/what-is-search-engine-optimization/)**) : It is a highly data-driven methodology of strategies and tactics, used to increase the number of visitors to a website by following the guidelines of search engines.
 In simple words, SEO is the way to rank your website on Google by following the guidelines of Google.

 ### **Services you can provide in SEO:**

 * On Page SEO
 * Off Page SEO (Link Building)
-* Technical SEO
+* Technical SEO is the **[Important SEO Terminology](https://zblogging.com/important-seo-terminology-to-know/)**
 * Keyword Research for Content
 * SEO Audit of a Website
 * Content Optimization